 A son is struggling in the sober house setting and his mother is very worried.
 He is having problems there with one of the residents, and seems to be overly involved.
 There is also pressure from the courts lurking, though he was given a break with one hearing due to being at the sober house.

-His parents have been practicing CRAFT when engaging with him, in hopes of continuing to steer him towards recovery, but still feel this is a dangerous time for him.
+His parents have been practicing CRAFT when engaging with him, in hopes of continuing to steer him towards recovery.
+But they still feel this is a dangerous time for him.
 He never pursued any counseling nor an IOP, not even an MD visit.
 Just meetings, but not even daily.
 They would like to make their continued help with the rent contingent on some sort of counseling if he’s not using, or detox if he is.
 Or let the consequences happen…

 This post originally appeared on our Member Site blog, where experts respond to members’ questions and concerns.
 Take advantage of our current special offer today and get full access to Allies in Recovery’s eLearning program.
 Details here.